wp-plugins/gallerylink/readme.txt

 *   Flash player (video, music): Flowplayer Flash, MP3Player (for previous versions of IE8)
 *   Image: Nivo Slider, ColorBox, PhotoSwipe, Swipebox
 *   Create RSS feeds of data (XML).
 It support to the podcast.
-*   Switching of smartphones or tablets: PHP Mobile Detect

-    It support to the smartphone.
-WordPress3.4 or higher.

     It support to the japanese mobile phone.
 Plug-in Ktai Style is required.